 In signing these Terms and Conditions of Award, I acknowledge having read and understood them fully.
 I agree to the expectations, requirements, releases, consents, and waivers laid out in the Terms and Conditions of Award and pledge to meet all expectations and requirements as a finalist and participant of the CLS Program.
 I certify that the information provided in all parts of the CLS application and acceptance process is truthful, and understand that any misrepresentation, omission of material information, or false answer may be grounds for termination of the CLS award.
+I also acknowledge that by accepting the terms and conditions of the award I am committing to make a good faith effort to complete the program in its entirety on site and understand that arrangements for completing the program away from the program site, in a virtual format, or at a later date will not be considered.

-Signature Printed Name
+Signature

-Date
+Printed Name

 Date